EnterpriseDB/repmgr/README.md

     repmgr -f $HOME/repmgr/repmgr.conf --verbose standby follow

-See file `autofailover_quick_setup.rst` for details on setting up automated failover.
+See file `FAILOVER.rst` for details on setting up automated failover.

 Converting a failed master to a standby